-Warehouse managers have to be all-around generalists, knowing a little bit about a lot of things.
+Warehouse managers have to be jacks of all trades, knowing a little bit about a lot of things.
 One of their most important areas of responsibility is likely to be the loading dock – the hub of warehouse activities, where vehicles, goods and personnel converge.

 If you’ve been managing a warehouse for a while, you may know all these loading dock terms.
 But if you’re not sure of the proper terms for some things on the dock, study up on these and do your own research and learn some more.

 These flexible enclosures allow trailers to enter into a loading dock while the fabric forms a barrier around the rear of the trailer.
+They form a loose seal around the trailer so any type of trailer door, whether swing trailer doors or overhead trailer doors, can load and unload at your dock safely and easily.
 Shelters fit more loosely around the trailer than seals so are likely to last longer.

 High Speed Doors

 These industrial dock doors are useful for climate control and for minimizing maintenance.
 They may be roll-up or sectional.
 Pair high speed overhead doors on your loading dock with well-maintained trailer doors on your freight trucks and you’ve got an extremely efficient loading and unloading process each time you receive or ship.